-The Accreditation Commission for Midwifery Education (ACME) for the basic certificate and graduate nurse-midwifery education programs for registered nurses.
+The Accreditation Commission for Midwifery Education (ACME) accredits the basic certificate and graduate nurse-midwifery education programs for registered nurses.
 The ACME has been recognized by the U.S. Department of Education as a programmatic accrediting agency for nurse-midwifery education programs since 1982.
-Learn More

-The Commission on Accreditation of Healthcare Management Education (CAHME) for the master's program in health systems administration.
+The Commission on Accreditation of Healthcare Management Education (CAHME) accredits the master's program in health systems administration.
 CAHME serves the public good through promoting, evaluating, and improving the quality of graduate healthcare management education in the United States and Canada.
 CAHME is proud to be officially recognized by the Council for Higher Education Accreditation.
 CAHME is also a member of the Association of Specialized and Professional Accreditors (ASPA) and adheres to the ASPA Code of Good Practice.
-Learn More

 The Bachelor of Science in Nursing, Master of Science in Nursing and Doctor of Nursing Practice Programs at Georgetown University are accredited by the Commission on Collegiate Nursing Education.

-The Council on Accreditation of Nurse Anesthesia Educational Programs for nurse anesthesia programs at the certificate and master's degree programs.
+The Council on Accreditation of Nurse Anesthesia Educational Programs accredits the nurse anesthesia programs of the certificate and master's degree programs.
 Founded in 1931, the American Association of Nurse Anesthetists (AANA) is the professional association representing more than 40,000 Certified Registered Nurse Anesthetists (CRNAs) and student nurse anesthetists nationwide.
-Learn More